zjunlp/DeepKE/example/ner/standard/README.md

 - Training

   - Parameters for training are in the `conf` folder and users can modify them before training.This task supports multi card training.
 Modify trian.yaml's parameter 'use_multi_gpu' to true.'os.environ['CUDA_VISIBLE_DEVICES']' in 'run.py' set to the selected gpus.
 The first card is the main card for calculation, which requires a little more memory.
+  - With BERT, it is recommended that the batch size is no less than 64.

   - Logs for training are in the `log` folder and the trained model is saved in the `checkpoints` folder.